26-Year-Old Wide Receiver – Cincinnati Bengals

 Signed a four-year $19.6 million guaranteed contract with the Bengals in July of 2011.

-Green (toe) is listed as questionable for Sunday's game against the Jaguars, according to Geoff Hobson of Bengals.com.
+Green (concussion) is officially listed as out for Sunday's playoff game against the Colts, Paul Dehner Jr. of the Cincinnati Enquirer reports.

 To instantly reveal our fantasy analysis of every player – including A.J.
 Green – simply subscribe now.